scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 The questions posed here are:

 * What existing protocols/solutions should be compatible with SCION simultanously?
-  Referring to the probable fact that ISPs want to offer traditional IP services aside from SCION.
+  How can ISPs offer traditional IP side by side with SCION.
 * Could a future evolution of the SCION specification better reuse existing technologies?
   Referring to the possibility of slightly changing an existing technology (e.g. IPv6) to be used as part of SCION, replacing part of the ad-hoc specification that we have for SCION.